vitejs/vite/docs/guide/using-plugins.md

 Check out the [Plugins section](../plugins/) for information about official plugins.
 Community plugins are listed in [awesome-vite](https://github.com/vitejs/awesome-vite#plugins).
 For compatible Rollup plugins, check out [Vite Rollup Plugins](https://vite-rollup-plugins.patak.dev) for a list of compatible official Rollup plugins with usage instructions or the [Rollup Plugin Compatibility section](../guide/api-plugin#rollup-plugin-compatibility) in case it is not listed there.

-You can also find plugins that follow the [recommended conventions](./api-plugin.md#conventions) using a [npm search for vite-plugin](https://www.npmjs.com/search?q=vite-plugin&ranking=popularity) for Vite plugins or a [npm search for rollup-plugin](https://www.npmjs.com/search?q=rollup-plugin&ranking=popularity) or a [npm search for vite-plugin](https://www.npmjs.com/search?q=vite-plugin&ranking=popularity) for Rollup plugins.
+You can also find plugins that follow the [recommended conventions](./api-plugin.md#conventions) using a [npm search for vite-plugin](https://www.npmjs.com/search?q=vite-plugin&ranking=popularity) for Vite plugins or a [npm search for rollup-plugin](https://www.npmjs.com/search?q=rollup-plugin&ranking=popularity) for Rollup plugins.

 ## Enforcing Plugin Ordering